Showing posts with label Organisational Change. Show all posts

 • Strategic Support: Director and Senior Management support is essential for achieving sustainable outcomes from a change management project.
 With vision and direction being driven from the organisation's top, sustainable change will occur and will succeed.

-• People: the crucial success factor of any change project is its people; hence, involving people at each stage in the change management process is vital as their involvement will increase their level of commitment.
+• People: The crucial success factor of any change project is its people; hence, involving people at each stage in the change management process is vital, as their involvement will increase their level of commitment.
 They will function as the drivers of change instead of reacting to it.

 They should be comfortable managing conflicts and dealing with ambiguity, as a singular approach can never affect the desired results for effective change management.
-What bodes well for one organisation might not be suitable for another as the circumstances that govern it may differ.
+What bodes well for one organisation might not be suitable for another, as the circumstances that govern it may differ.

-More articles can be found at Procurement and Supply Chain Management Made Simple.
-A look at procurement and supply chain management issues to assist organisations and people in increasing the quality, efficiency, and effectiveness in the supply of their products and services to customers' delight. ©️ Procurement and Supply Chain Management Made Simple.
+Additional articles can be found at Supply Chain Management Made Easy.
+This site looks at supply chain management issues to assist organisations and people in increasing the quality, efficiency, and effectiveness of their product and service supply to the customers' delight. ©️ Supply Chain Management Made Easy.
 All rights reserved.